jagadekmeesala/ITG_EAGLE_Training/README.md

 - Layouts in logging
 - Formats in Logging
 - How Log4J framework in Java is good for error logging
-- File Input and Output streams
+- File Input and Output stream problems
-- s
--
+- Buffered Input stream and Buffered output stream problems
+- ByteArray Input and Output stream
+- Character Input and Output stream
+- Data Input stream and Output stream